-A manager must notify the Superintendent within seven (7) business days after the date of an employee's termination or resignation following an alleged incident of misconduct described above.
+Principals must notify the Superintendent within seven business days after the date of an employee's termination or resignation following an alleged incident of misconduct described above.

 2.9 Contract and At-Will Employment

 IDEA has implemented two types of employment relationships: contract and at-will employment.